Skip to content

 Audit trails: every access, download, and administrative action must be recorded in a log that itself cannot be altered.
 In regulated sectors, this log may be required by examiners.

 Format durability: documents must remain readable for their entire retention period.
-The UK National Archives recommends PDF/A (ISO 19005) for text documents and TIFF for images.
+PDF/A (ISO 19005) is recommended for text documents and TIFF for images.
 Format migration plans should be reviewed every three to five years.

-Access controls: documents must be accessible to authorised users and to regulators within a reasonable timeframe.
+Access controls: documents must be accessible to authorized users and to regulators within a reasonable timeframe.
 Segregation of duties should prevent individual users from both creating and archiving their own records.

 On the CheckFile platform, 99.2% of document dossiers processed meet automated compliance audit criteria, with a full chain of custody from document receipt to archival confirmation (CheckFile internal data, March 2026).